 Among the CIOs surveyed by Gartner on their 2021 IT talent acquisition strategies, the need to accelerate digital initiatives is, by a large margin, the driving factor.

 2. Hidden and explicit costs

-Since 2010 until now, it’s estimated that worldwide about three-quarters of enterprise-level spending on IT products and services went toward operating and maintaining existing systems.
+From 2010 until now, it’s estimated that about three-quarters of enterprise-level spending worldwide on IT products and services went toward operating and maintaining existing systems.

 3. Wasted data and resources

-Consider how much data your organization generates, and how much of that you have the resources to analyze.
-This drawback worsens with every passing month, as companies that have adopted new systems benefit from greater pools of historical data to become leaner and more effective.
+Consider how much data your organization generates and the available resources to analyze that data.
+This drawback worsens with every passing month as companies that have adopted new systems benefit from greater pools of historical data to become leaner and more effective.